-- name and contact details of the processor, and of each controller on whose behalf the processor acts.
-Where applicable the details of the controller's and processor's Data Protection Officer should be included: - categories of processing carried out on behalf of each controller; - details of any transfers to third countries, including documentation of the transfer mechanism safe-guards in place; - description of technical and organisational security measures.
+- Name and contact details of the processor, and of each controller on whose behalf the processor acts.
+Where applicable the details of the controller's and processor's Data Protection Officer should be included: - Categories of processing carried out on behalf of each controller; - Details of any transfers to third countries, including documentation of the transfer mechanism safe-guards in place, and - Description of technical and organizational security measures.

-- Consider whether you are a data processor or a data controller, and which of the obligations apply to your organisation. - Prepare records of your organisation's processing activities: this may entail a review of how data is handled within your organisation. - Implement measures to ensure records of processing are updated regularly in the event of a regulatory audit.
+- Consider whether you are a data processor or a data controller, and which of the obligations apply to your organization. - Prepare records of your organization's processing activities.
+This may entail a review of how data is handled within your organization. - Implement measures to ensure records of processing are updated regularly in the event of a regulatory audit.